New Jersey Car Accident Lawyer

 Reckless, distracted or negligent drivers as well as roadwork maintenance crews and faulty vehicle parts cause serious accidents that can leave people with major physical injuries and expensive property damage.
 These injuries can be life-changing causing pain and potential permanent injuries.

-If you or a loved one were involved in a car accident time is of the essence and evidence from the accident needs to be preserved.
+If you or a loved one were involved in a car accident in NJ time is of the essence and evidence from the accident needs to be preserved.

 Reckless, distracted, or negligent drivers, as well as roadwork maintenance crews and faulty vehicle parts, cause serious accidents that can leave people with major physical injuries and expensive property damage.
 These injuries can be life-changing, causing pain and potentially permanent injuries.
 If you or a loved one have been injured in a car accident, you could be compensated for your injuries and pursuing legal action is the best way to ensure that you are provided with the justice you deserve.